Märklin

 Gebr.
 Märklin & Cie.
-GmbH or Märklin (MÄRKLIN or MAERKLIN in capital letters) is a German toy company.
+GmbH or Märklin (stylized as ma̋rklín) (MÄRKLIN or MAERKLIN in capital letters) is a German toy company.
 The company was founded in 1859 and is based at Göppingen in Baden-Württemberg.
 Although it originally specialised in doll house accessories, today it is best known for model railways and technical toys.
 In some parts of Germany and in Sweden, the company's name is almost synonymous with model railways.

 History

 Märklin was founded by Theodor Friedrich Wilhelm Märklin in 1859.
+After his death in 1866, early in the company's life, his wife Caroline Märklin lead the business until 1888.

-Märklin released its first wind-up train with carriages that ran on standardised track in 1891, noting that railway toys had the potential to follow the common practice of doll's houses, in which the initial purchase would be enhanced and expanded with more accessories for years after the initial purchase.
+Eugen Märklin and Karl Märklin took over the company from her, and Märklin released its first wind-up train with carriages that ran on standardised track in 1891, noting that railway toys had the potential to follow the common practice of doll's houses, in which the initial purchase would be enhanced and expanded with more accessories for years after the initial purchase.
 To this end, Märklin offered additional rolling stock and track with which to expand its boxed sets.